Tahini | How to make tahini | How to make sesame paste at home

 1. Dry roast cleaned sesame seeds on a medium flame until they begin to pop.
 If you prefer raw tahini, you can skip roasting.

-2. Cool completely and add them to a blender or food processor jar.
-You can also make this in a regular Indian mixer grinder jar.
-You can add a pinch of salt if you like.
+2. Cool completely and add them to a grinder or a food processor jar.
+Add a pinch of salt if you like.

 3. Blend it on a medium speed until all the seeds are crushed well.
 You can scrape off the sides and repeat again.
-Make sure the jar or the seeds do not turn hot or warm while blending.
+Make sure the jar or the seeds do not turn hot or warm while blending as this can easily make your tahini bitter.

 4. Add olive oil.
 Make sure the seeds are well crushed before adding oil.